cs-ed/impacts-stevewalston/README.md

   * The Benefits of Diversity
   * Methods of Broadening Participation

-As a result of these examinations, students will suggest/create methods to address inclusion.
+As a result of these examinations, students will suggest/create methods to broaden inclusion in computing.

 ### Learning Activities